webarch-coop/ansible-role-ssh/README.md

 This role follows the [SSH Hardening Guides](https://www.ssh-audit.com/hardening_guides.html) and uses [`ssh-audit`](https://github.com/jtesta/ssh-audit) to ensure that recent security recomendations are followed when configuring [OpenSSH](https://www.openssh.com/), see the [man page for the OpenSSH daemon configuration file](https://man.openbsd.org/sshd_config) for all the available options.

-This role expects Buster [backports](https://backports.debian.org/) to be enabled so that [OpenSSH 8.4](https://packages.debian.org/buster-backports/openssh-server) can be installed, the default settings of this role are designed for OpenSSH 8.4 or newer.
+This role expects Buster [backports](https://backports.debian.org/) to be enabled so that [OpenSSH 8.4](https://packages.debian.org/buster-backports/openssh-server) can be installed, the default settings of this role are designed for [OpenSSH 8.4 (2020-09-27)](https://www.openssh.com/txt/release-8.4) or newer.

 This role has only been recently tested on Debian Buster (10), Bullseye (11) and Bookworm (12), see the [production releases list on the Debian wiki](https://wiki.debian.org/DebianReleases#Production_Releases).